This guide is under development.

 Some churches display a nativity set throughout Advent but wait until Christmas Eve to place baby Jesus in the manager.
 This is a good place to include children in the service.

-- Christmas Hymns, Songs, and Metrical Psalms — Christmas music for corporate worship, categorized with suggestions for liturgical use
+- Christmas Hymns, Songs, and Metrical Psalms — see also our Spotify Christmas Playlist (useful for prelude or musical inspiration)

 Preaching